ealva/dottytech/README.md

 * Scalable Web Service Development
 * Low-level Interface Software Development

-We take pride in our work and utilize industry-standard best-practices so we work **with you**:
+We take pride in our work and follow industry-standard best-practices:
 * Agile methodologies (Scrum, or other more formal software development processes)
 * Automated builds and unit tests
 * Traceability in everything we do, from specs to bugs